jaimegarza/jaimegarza.github.io/syntax/errors.md

 Unlike top down parsers, it is actually quite easy to produce a recoverable parser.
 A recoverable parser is a parser that can report on one error, backtrack states and forward tokens until a valid transition can be made, and proceed from there either producing more errors or continuing to the end.

 The first step in syntax for error recovery process is declaring %error tokens.
-Unlike yacc and bison (which predeclare an error token by default,) syntax requires you to declare your error tokens with %error.
+Unlike yacc and bison (which predeclare an _error_ token by default,) Syntax requires you to declare your error tokens with %error.
 There is a reason for it: error messages.
 Let's work through an example

 ```
 %token '{'     : "opening curly brace"